Daimler reports third-quarter operating profit rose 8%

-FRANKFURT (Reuters) - Daimler (DAIGn.DE) on Thursday announced cost cuts as it reduced its revenue outlook for Mercedes-Benz trucks unit and reported a slight rise in third-quarter operating profit.
+FRANKFURT (Reuters) - Daimler (DAIGn.DE) reported a slight rise in third-quarter operating profit on Thursday, boosted by higher sales of Mercedes-Benz cars but announced cost cuts and warned that legal provisions tied to diesel litigation could rise.

-Earnings before interest and taxes rose 8% to 2.69 billion euros, up from 2.49 billion euros in the year-earlier period.
+Group earnings before interest and taxes (EBIT) rose 8% to 2.69 billion euros, up from 2.49 billion euros in the year-earlier period boosted by an 8% rise in sales of luxury cars.

 “In order to master the transformation in the next few years, we need to increase our efforts considerably: we have to significantly reduce our costs and consistently strengthen our cash flow,” Chief Executive Ola Kaellenius said, without elaborating.